 Owl butterflies are commonly seen flying through the Nosara undergrowth and are easily recognized.
-First, they are known for the huge eyespots, an example of biomimicry that makes them look like owls.
+First, they are known for their huge eyespots, an example of biomimicry that makes them look like owls.
 Second, owl butterflies are huge.
 With a wingspan anywhere between 5 and 20cm these butterflies are the largest in Costa Rica and one of the largest in the world.

 They are also one of the most easily approached and photographed species of butterfly.
 This is because in comparison to others, their time spent flying is comparatively little.
-When they do fly, they do so for only a few meters at a time, which is a thought to be a defense mechanism against potential avian predators.
+When they do fly, they do so for only a few meters at a time, which is thought to be a defense mechanism against potential avian predators.

 This amazingly beautiful creature can often be seen gracing the pages of Costa Rican tourism brochures.
 Notable for its large, radiant blue wings that can reflect light, the Blue /Morpho is found mainly in forests throughout the U.S., Mexico, and Costa Rica.
-The color of front of the wing is dull brown and features eyespots to protect them from predators like birds and insects.
+The color in front of the wing is dull brown and features eyespots to protect them from predators like birds and insects.
 The dorsal or the back part is bright blue with a black edge.
-This bright blue coloring is the result of the microscopic scales which reflects light at its back.
+This bright blue coloring is the result of the microscopic scales which reflect light at its back.
 When the blue morpho flaps its wings the bright blue back is in contrast to the front dull brown which makes them look like they are appearing and disappearing into the air.

 This butterfly can grow anywhere between 5-6 inches wide.
 After it emerges from a caterpillar state it spends its life cycle drinking the juices of rotting fruit, the fluids of decomposing animals, tree sap, fungi and wet mud through a proboscis like straw that protrudes from its mouth.